sdeigm/uni-meter/README.md

 The configuration is done using a configuration file in the [HOCON format](https://github.com/lightbend/config/blob/main/HOCON.md).

 The basic structure of that configuration file is common in all setups.
 You have to choose which input device to use and which output device to use.
-Based on that choice, you have a configuration section for your input and your output device, which contain the parameters specific to that device type:
+Based on that choice, you have a configuration section for your input and your output device.
+These sections contain the parameters specific to that device type:

 ```hocon
 uni-meter {